-“To say the least, Microlearning is the technique you need right now, to augment your training for employees with low attention spans”
+“Microlearning is the technique you need right now, to augment your training for employees with low attention spans”

 To ensure that your employees are engrossed in the training that you provide to them, you need to take care of their learning needs.
-Due to dwindling attention spans of this generation, it totally makes sense to incorporate microlearning in your company.
+Due to the dwindling attention spans of this generation, it totally makes sense to incorporate microlearning in your company.
 But along with benefitting the learner in multiple ways, microlearning also proves to be beneficial for a business.
 That is because it’s –

-Shorter development cycle – Typically, all the formats of microlearning, whether a performance support tool or an instructional video, have a much shorter development cycle.
+- Shorter development cycle – Typically, all the formats of microlearning, whether a performance support tool or an instructional video, have a much shorter development cycle.

-Wider application – Microlearning formats can be used to train a new joinee from scratch or can also serve as a refresher for an experienced employee.
+- Wider application – Microlearning formats can be used to train a new joinee from scratch or can also serve as a refresher for an experienced employee.
 You can also use these nuggets as stand-alone assets or they could be part of a series of microlearning courses.

-Easy to update – Small length courses are easy to update as well as upgrade
+- Easy to update – Small-length courses are easy to update as well as upgrade.

-In today’s fast-paced digital environment your employees want to constantly up-skill, but have little time to learn.
+In today’s fast-paced digital environment your employees want to constantly up-skill but have little time to learn.
 So by implementing microlearning, you can provide your workforce a chance to learn and grow.

-Microlearning has numerous benefits associated with itself, from an employee as well as business point of view.
-When a technology brings in so many returns, it’s definitely worth giving a try.
+Microlearning has numerous benefits associated with itself, from an employee as well as a business point of view.
+When technology brings in so many returns, it’s definitely worth giving a try.